leocristofani/bdd-jasmine/README.md

 # Testing Javascript with Jasmine (BDD)

-***PS.** This document is based on the [Jasmine Official Documentation](http://jasmine.github.io/2.3/introduction.html), and it's purpose is to highlight the most used features of the framework.*
+*PS.
+This document is based on the [Jasmine Official Documentation](http://jasmine.github.io/2.3/introduction.html), and its purpose is to highlight the most used features of the framework.
+It also gives an overflow on how to test Angular controllers, directives and services.*

 ## Table of content

 #### Jasmine Primer

 1. Overflow
 2. Test Suites
 3. Test Specs